RustMagazine/rustmagazine/content/issue-3/understand-unsafe-rust.md

 Safe Rust has compiler safety checks to ensure memory safety and concurrency safety, but for those specialized operation scenarios of Unsafe Rust, the Rust compiler cannot help, so developers themselves need to ensure the memory safety and concurrency safety of the code.
 Unsafe Rust is the developer's safety commitment to the Rust compiler: "Leave safety to me to guard!"

-In order to abide by this safety commitment when writing Unsafe Rust code, developers must always maintain safety invariants.
-Safety invariants refer to the conditions that must be maintained throughout the entire program execution process to ensure memory safety.
-These conditions usually include pointer validity, data structure integrity, data access synchronization, etc. Safety invariants primarily focus on the correct execution of the program and the avoidance of undefined behavior.
+In order to abide by this safety commitment when writing Unsafe Rust code, developers must always maintain safety invariants. **Safety invariants refer to the conditions that must be maintained throughout the entire program execution process to ensure memory safety.** These conditions usually include pointer validity, data structure integrity, data access synchronization, etc. Safety invariants primarily focus on the correct execution of the program and the avoidance of undefined behavior.
 When using Unsafe Rust, developers are responsible for ensuring that these safety invariants are met to avoid memory safety issues.

-In the process of maintaining safety invariants, another concept to understand is the **Validity Invariant**.
-Validity invariants refer to the conditions that certain data types and structures must meet during their lifetime.
-Validity invariants mainly focus on the correctness of data types and structures.
+In the process of maintaining safety invariants, another concept to understand is the **Validity Invariant**. **Validity invariants refer to the conditions that certain data types and structures must meet during their lifetime.** Validity invariants mainly focus on the correctness of data types and structures.
 For example, for reference types, validity invariants include non-null pointers and valid memory being pointed to.
 When writing and using Unsafe Rust code, developers need to ensure that these validity invariants are maintained.

 There is a certain degree of association between safety invariants and validity invariants because they both focus on the correctness and safety of the code.
 Maintaining validity invariants often helps ensure that safety invariants are met.
 For example, ensuring the validity of reference type pointers (validity invariant) can prevent null pointer dereferencing (safety invariant).
 Although they are related, the areas of focus for safety invariants and validity invariants are different.
 Safety invariants mainly focus on the memory safety of the entire program and the avoidance of undefined behavior, while validity invariants mainly focus on the correctness of specific data types and structures.

 The relationship between them can be summarized in the following aspects:

-1. Purpose: Safety invariants mainly focus on memory safety and data integrity to prevent undefined behavior.
+1.  **Purpose**: Safety invariants mainly focus on memory safety and data integrity to prevent undefined behavior.
 Validity invariants focus on the conditions that type instances must meet during their lifetime for correct use.
-2. Scope: Safety invariants typically involve the memory safety of the entire program or module, while validity invariants are specific to type constraints.
+2.  **Scope**: Safety invariants typically involve the memory safety of the entire program or module, while validity invariants are specific to type constraints.
 To some extent, safety invariants can be regarded as global restrictions, while validity invariants are local restrictions.
-3. Hierarchy: Safety invariants and validity invariants can interact at different levels.
+3.  **Hierarchy**: Safety invariants and validity invariants can interact at different levels.
 Generally, maintaining validity invariants is the foundation for implementing safety invariants.
 In other words, the validity invariants of a type are often required for implementing higher-level safety invariants.
-4. Dependency: Safety invariants depend on validity invariants.
+4.  **Dependency**: Safety invariants depend on validity invariants.
 When the validity invariants of a type are satisfied, it helps ensure the conditions required for implementing safety invariants.
 For example, in Rust, safe reference access depends on the underlying type's validity invariants being satisfied.

 Therefore, when the Unsafe Rust code violates safety invariants or validity invariants, we say the code is **unsound**.
 Unsound code may lead to undefined behavior, memory leaks, data races, and other issues.
 Rust attempts to avoid unsound situations by ensuring memory safety for most code through the compiler and type system, especially avoiding undefined behavior.